Fizmath/Docker-opencv-GPU-RTX_30/README.md

 You can see this erro by typing `` export OPENCV_LOG_LEVEL=INFO `` in the container's shell .

 I also tried some of the newest models from [OpenCV Zoo](https://github.com/opencv/opencv_zoo).
-BUT, again got the same CUDA backend crashings.
+BUT! again, got the same CUDA backend crashings.

 That error crashes the inference with the GPU.
 The reason behind this might be that  OpenCV DNN models are not compatile with the new **NVIDIA Ampere GPUs** architecture or some other issues  ...